 This easily-maintained material is soft, though.
 While you can set hot plates right on top of it without causing harm, the same isn’t true for knives and other sharp objects.
 Soapstone is easily nicked, so be extra careful when it comes to chopping, slicing, etc.

-Which is better for outside granite or quartz?
+Which is better for the outside granite or quartz?

 Granite and quartzite (not quartz) are both excellent options.
 Quartzite is known for being beautiful and low-maintenance.
 However, it is susceptible to scratches and stains and can’t handle high temperatures like granite can, giving granite the edge.